elioverbey/elioverbey/_posts/2025-1-10-nintendo-switch-games.md

 *As a parent of three kids, I spent a lot of time researching the best Nintendo games to make this Christmas extra special.
 I ended up buying Super Mario Party Jamboree, but research below on the top games.*

+*I’d be remiss not to mention that some of the links to Amazon are affiliate links.
+This means I may earn a small commission if you make a purchase through them, at no extra cost to you.*

 ![image](../assets/images/nintendo/christmas.jpg)